70 Harley Street

 Easily losing things or forgetting important tasks, this can affect your job and or relationships.

 Treatment of ADHD

 There is no ‘cure’ for ADHD, but treatment is centred on managing the symptoms and minimising the difficulties that can arise as a result of this disorder.
 Treatment for ADHD can be medication, stimulants or non-stimulants, a talking based therapy, dietary and exercise intervention, or a combination of them all (the evidence for the latter two can vary).

-A SNAP iv report will be sent to your child’s school for them to fill in, ONLY if you are in agreement, after the initial assessment.
+(For children) a SNAP IV report will be sent to your child’s school (if applicable) for them to fill in, ONLY if you are in agreement, after the initial assessment.

-ADHD self rating scale will be filled in after initial assessment, if an adult.
+ADHD self rating scale will be filled in after the initial assessment, if you are an adult.